Paul Bernardoni: Angers

 The situation at Bordeaux not having changed, Bernardoni sought a permanent move to a different team, where he could have guaranteed playing time, and Bordeaux placed him on the transfer market.
 Angers came in with an offer of €7.5 million, a record fee for the club, and Bernardoni left Bordeaux after 4.5 years, signing on for 4 years, to the end of the 2023–24 season.

 Following Ludovic Butelle's subpar performances during the 2019–20 season, Angers manager Stéphane Moulin sought a goalkeeper who would replace him, relegating him to the bench.
 That goalkeeper would be Bernardoni, who debuted once more with a clean sheet, as Angers beat Dijon 1–0 on 22 August.
 He would go on for a fourth consecutive full season, where he'd register 8 more clean sheets.
 This season also included Bernardoni's first-ever booking on 1 November, for a foul against Nice.
 Angers were pushing for a spot in next season's UEFA competitions, up until the middle of the season, but an unfortunate 2nd round would only include 4 wins, and Angers finished a middling 13th.
 Despite this drop, Bernardoni's performances remained good enough to earn him a call-up for the 2020 Olympic Games.

 Loan to Saint-Étienne

 On 5 January 2022, Bernardoni signed for Saint-Étienne on a loan until the end of the season.

+Konyaspor

+On 1 August 2023, he signed with Süper Lig club Konyaspor.

+Yverdon-Sport

+In January 2024, Bernardoni joined Swiss Super League club Yverdon-Sport on a contract until the end of the season.

+Amiens

+On 4 August 2025, Bernardoni signed a two-season contract with Amiens in Ligue 2.